Hong Kong media mogul unbowed by raid as democracy battle boils

 "People shouldn't read too much into the timing.
 There were complaints made and we are talking about large sums of money," Ip said, adding that any charges would play out in a fully transparent and fair legal system.

-Lai owns Hong Kong-based media company Next Media Ltd (0282.HK), which publishes Next Magazine and the popular pro-democracy Apple Daily tabloid, Hong Kong's second-most popular daily with a circulation of around 190,000.
+Lai owns Hong Kong-based media company Next Media Ltd, which publishes Next Magazine and the popular pro-democracy Apple Daily tabloid, Hong Kong's second-most popular daily with a circulation of around 190,000.

 Apple Daily says its anti-establishment stance has resulted in advertising boycotts, its website has been repeatedly hacked and tens of thousands of his newspapers have been torched at distribution points on several occasions by unknown parties.